Stop Vape Juice Leaking Problems Once and for All

 Gurgling and spitting happen when the vape juice enters the coil.
-In this instance, instead of vaporizing the e-liquid, the coil actually starts cooking it, so you’ll start hearing a gurgling sound, like something’s boiling.
+In this instance, instead of vaporizing the e-liquid, the coil starts cooking it, so you’ll start hearing a gurgling sound, like something’s boiling.

 That’s when spitting starts.
-Since the vape juice is cooked instead of vaporized, it acts like any boiling liquid – it starts rising through the chimney and spitting small hot droplets through the mouthpiece.
+Since the vape juice is cooked instead of vaporized, it acts like any boiling liquid – it starts rising through the chimney and spitting tiny hot droplets through the mouthpiece.
 It’s not an enjoyable experience.

 These problems are more common than you may think, and they all have pretty simple solutions.

-To stop leaks, gurgling sounds, and spitting, you need to first understand what’s causing them.
+To stop leaks, gurgling sounds, and spitting, you must first understand what’s causing them.
 A vaporizer consists of several different parts, and any of them could be causing the problem.

 But, if you don’t care much about how you’re filling your vaporizer with vape juice just as long as you fill it, you might be the reason there are leaks.

-So, try to fill the tank only halfway up and see whether your vape juice is still leaking.
+So, try to fill the tank halfway up and see whether your vape juice is still leaking.
 If not – good.
 If yes – check out the following tips.

 If the O-rings, coils, tanks, and mouthpiece aren’t tightly sealed, the chances are that you’ll be dealing with leaks every time you press the power button.